 - It’s more countries now, but who’s counting.

 I lived a digital nomad lifestyle for 10 years.
 Not 10 years straight, but most of that time.
 Before I’ve got my family and kids, and so I settled (for a while).
-At some point, I’d definetely buy us a huge Truck Camper and with my family would travel all of Europe, the US, SE Asia, Australia, New Zealand, and possibly some South America too.
+At some point, I’d definetely buy us a huge Truck Camper and with my family would travel all of the world, Europe, the US, SE Asia, Australia, New Zealand, and possibly some South America too.
 I had a small camper car, by the way, but not for long.

 During my previous travels, I worked all the time, having my MacBook Pro and iPhone for internet.
 These days, this setup got even better.
 Also, there’s Starlink and alternatives for the internet.
 I’m very productive with this life-style, and I would highly recommend everyone who may have this opportunity.
 For me, it’s when I feel I’m living to the fullest.